mozilla/firefox-test-engineering/reference/glossary.rst

       Abbreviation for a request to review a piece of code.

    r+
       Abbreviation for passing a code review.

-   r+wc
-      Abbreviation for passing a code review *with changes*.
-This means there was feedback on things to change during the review, but the requested changes are so minor that a subsequent review is not necessary after making them.
+In some cases, the r+ is conditional on additional changes being made, but subsequent review is not necessary after making them.

    r-
       Abbreviation for failing a code review.
 This usually means that more